andy-sweet/napari-metadata/docs/testing-2023-05.md

 - Add additional metadata to “view full metadata” section, akin to json file or collapsible AICSIO plugin

-## Learning Goal 2: validate current user value
+## Learning goal 2: validate current user value

 - We asked participants to rank the value of this plugin to their work today, as well as to sharing with collaborators, with 5 being “this would be invaluable today” and 1 being “this would provide no value whatsoever.”
     - **For individual value, participants averaged a ranking of 3.** While users of console or prestep metadata tools, participants identified strong value add of a widget metadata experience to rename axes to align across data sets, semantic labeling to understand how to process images, change scale to expected values, and view full metadata for context